jeffreybergier/Blog-Getting-Started-with-Vision/README.md

       - Origin in the bottom left
       - Max height and width of 1

 Luckily, the `AVCaptureVideoPreviewLayer` has helper methods that convert between UIKit coordinates and AVFoundation coordinates.
-Once we have AVFoundation values, we can invert the Y origin to convert to Vision coordinate.
+Once we have AVFoundation values, we can invert the Y origin to convert to Vision coordinates.

 ``` swift
     @IBAction private func userTapped(_ sender: UITapGestureRecognizer) {